Arrowhead Lodge Recovery Staff

 Bob’s clinical behavioral health experience includes detox, inpatient, residential and outpatient.
 A person in long-term recovery, Bob combines mindfulness and an eastern spiritual practice with evidence based therapy such as Cognitive Behavioral Therapy (CBT), Motivational Interviewing as well as the spiritual principles of 12-Step work.

-Mr. Potter is also an Associate Sex Addiction Therapist (ASAT) in the CSAT ® program of the International Institute of Trauma and Addiction Professionals (IITAP); founded by Dr. Patrick Carnes, Ph.D.
+Mr. Potter is also a Certified Sex Addiction Therapist (CSAT) in the CSAT ® program of the International Institute of Trauma and Addiction Professionals (IITAP); founded by Dr. Patrick Carnes, Ph.D.